In this paper, we consider from a Christian point of view, the issue of the Near Death Experience (NDE).

 In the field of the occultism, many former witches who collaborated with demons spoke of the control demons exercise over those who enter the spiritual world.
 This is the case of Samuel Vagalas Kanco, who was a powerful wizard for 12 years before his conversion to Jesus Christ.
 He says that just leaving one’s body voluntarily (Astral Travel), requires the intervention of demons:

-Of course, any person that who practice astral travel is to a great depth demon possession.
+Of course, any person who practices astral travel is to a great depth, demon possessed.
 A demonic spirit stays in the body to keep the human body alive while this diabolic practice happens. […] Do not be deceived; this spiritual world is the supernatural world of the demonic.
 While in this dimension, the spirit of the person can be thoroughly deceived by the demonic host.
-While under demonic hypnotic control the child [for instance], is given a counterfeit experience that makes them feel truly blessed, and very gratifying.
+While under demonic hypnotic control the child [for instance] is given a counterfeit experience that makes him or her feel truly blessed and is very gratifying.
 The entire experience occurs in the supernatural demonic realm.

 On the other hand, demons are spiritual beings far superior, able to subjugate the spiritual perception of men.
 In fact, the Bible says they can well appear as they are not, that is, as beings of light, peace and love:

 For such men are false apostles, deceitful workmen, masquerading as apostles of Christ.
 And no wonder, for Satan himself masquerades as an angel of light.
-(2Co 11:13-14)
+(2Corinthians 11:13-14)

 By their similarities, many NDE stories of different eras accredit each other.
 Thus, one is less led to suspect a counterfeit of NDE a priori.